 Red yeast rice supplements are not the same as fermented red rice that is sold in Chinese food stores.
 Red yeast rice has been used in alternative medicine as an effective aid in reducing levels of “bad” cholesterol (low-density lipoprotein, or LDL) and triglycerides in the blood.
 It has been used as an effective aid in reducing the risk of heart disease, heart attacks, or death in people with a history of heart attacks.

 Other uses not proven by research have included: lowering cholesterol levels in people with diabetes or liver disease; improving blood circulation; and treatment of diarrhea, indigestion, or other stomach problems.
-It is not safe if the red yeast rice is effective in the treatment of any medical condition.
-The medicinal use of this product has not been approved by the FDA rice.
+It is unsafe if the red yeast rice is effective in treating any medical condition.
+The FDA rice has not approved the medicinal use of this product.
 Red yeast should not be used in place of the drugs prescribed by the doctor.

 When a person is diagnosed with high cholesterol, a doctor will usually recommend the patient improve their diet and exercise more.
 When that is not enough, prescription medication could be recommended.
 However, many people who take them are concerned about the side effects of pharmaceutical drugs and are looking for something more natural to help improve their health.
 The red yeast rice powder suppliers are an option that many people consider.

-In Japan, red yeast rice is called hoji, which means “grain or bean covered by a layer of mold”.
-The RYR is made by fermenting rice with a kind of yeast called Monascus purpeus and contains compounds called monacolinas.
+In Japan, red yeast rice is called koji, which means “grain or bean covered by a layer of mold”.
+The RYR is made by fermenting rice with a kind of yeast called Monascus purpureus and contains monacolin compounds.
 These chemicals inhibit the production of an enzyme that doctors call “HMG-CoA reductase,” which when blocked, prevents the body from producing cholesterol.

 How should I take red yeast rice?